 For fifteen points, the movie co-starred actor John Heard, who played Macaulay Culkin's father in the Home Alone movies.
 What was Heard's character's name in those movies?

-For five points, what Texas governor (pictured above) announced he would not run for re-election this week?
+, what Texas governor (pictured above) announced he would not run for re-election this week?

 For ten points, the Governor won his second term in 2010 by defeating Bill White, Mayor of which Texas town?